 Social science careers can be rewarding, both personally and professionally.
 If you’re interested in helping others, a social science degree can help you excel in a burgeoning field with diverse career options and a favorable employment outlook.

-If you like the idea of helping people—and entering into a field with promising job prospects—pursuing a social science degree is a wise choice.
+If you like the idea of helping people—and entering a field with promising job prospects—pursuing a social science degree is a wise choice.

 A social science degree can lead to a variety of social science careers that can help you make a positive impact in the lives of individuals and their communities.
 Equipped with a social science degree, you can pursue a career in a variety of vocations,* including but not limited to: